letanprox/xemtua.com/README.md

 I don't use any frameworks or tools.
 The only language for the entire project is Javascript.

-All resources were saved on Google, Facebook, and Instagram.
+All resources were saved on Google, Facebook, and Instagram via accessing API.

 Run Project:
 - Create a user in mongodb with "tan" and pass 12345."